Jastrzębski Węgiel

-Jastrzębski Węgiel, is a professional men's volleyball club based in Jastrzębie-Zdrój in southern Poland, founded in 1961.
-They compete in the Polish PlusLiga.
-Since foundation the club has been closely linked to coal mining in the region.
+Jastrzębski Węgiel is a professional men's volleyball club based in Jastrzębie-Zdrój in southern Poland, founded in 1961.
+They used to compete in the Polish PlusLiga.
+Since its foundation the club is closely linked to coal mining in the region.

+The club withdrew from PlusLiga from the 2026–27 season onwards due to financial issues regarding the withdrawal of its main sponsor.